rajatpatil369/NPTEL-Course-Download/README.md

 ## Dependencies
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)

 **Note:** The course content must have been released in order for you to make use of this script.
+The script will work even if only one week's content is released.

 ## Usage
 1. Navigate to the course website.